-Do you think obtaining a marriage license in New York City is as confusing as navigating its subway system sans your iPhone?
-Consider this, then, your electronic map to snagging yourself a marriage license in the Big Apple.
+Do you think obtaining a marriage license in New York City is as confusing as navigating its subway system?
+Here's everything you need to know about snagging yourself a marriage license in the Big Apple.

 Prepare the Right Paperwork